1132 Warren Street, Miller Beach/Gary. IN 312 330 0559 email@example.com

 A determination to making art a prominent part of my life, started as very personal choice.
 The effort to continue this path stayed consistent.
 Decision becoming a passion and a need.

-Artistic goals and aspirations evolve, changing as the art dictates these goals and aspirations.
+Artistic goals and aspirations evolve, changing as the art begins to dictate these goals and aspirations.
 Creating paths and direction; veering, learning, and experimenting.
 In choosing artwork for this website, for example, I often peer through periods of work.
-This approach allows for more clarity of connectionthrough my art.
+This approach allows for more clarity of connection through my art.
 Creativeness being subtle, approach deliberate and direct, often with a sense of order evolving in a spontaneous manner.
-"Hard lines with an organic an organic touch."
+"Hard lines with an organic touch."

 Art often becomes a reflection, as age happens; seeing in a different ways, revealing the detail of ideas, the flow within art.
 This connection is displayed within this collection of work.
 Portrait of art' conveys this concept in a unique personal manner.
 A peace and calm displayed in my earlier work, especially with the serigraphs.
 The use of repetitive, bold, simple shapes, with a sense of order isoften used in my art, regardless of its approach.
 Portrait of art' and Drawn to a Drawing' are similar in its application of multiple images of creating art on different levels.
 Process reflecting art.

 Below, I have described information as to the materials and techniques used in the artwork shown in this portfolio.
 I chose a sample of each artwork that is being described.

 portrait of art', a personal approach; creating an image from a mosaic of images.
 340 square details from 80 different works of art.
 From close, each image can be viewed separately.
 From a farther distance, each of the 340 images transforms into one single image.
 It's concept is derived from the realization of the details of my art were themselves becoming art.
 Having filed over 600 details of my art, I then created this portrait, placing, removing, changing , throughout putting the piece together.